perladvent/perldotcom/content/article/_pub_2001_01_soap.md

 <td><hr />
 <br />
 <strong></strong>
-<p><a href="/pub/au/Kulchenko_Paul">Paul Kulchenko</a> is a featured speaker at the upcoming O'Reilly Open Source Convention in San Diego, CA, July 23 - 27, 2001.
+<p>Paul Kulchenko is a featured speaker at the upcoming O'Reilly Open Source Convention in San Diego, CA, July 23 - 27, 2001.
 Take this opportunity to rub elbows with open source leaders while relaxing in the beautiful setting of the beach-front Sheraton San Diego Hotel and Marina.
 For more information, visit our <a href="http://conferences.oreilly.com/oscon/">conference home page</a>.
 You can register online.</p>
 <hr />
 <br />
 </td>